Ragnar Lodbrok: Ragnar's sons

 The Great Heathen Army is said to have been led by the sons of Ragnar Lodbrok, to wreak revenge against King Ælla of Northumbria who had previously executed Ragnar by casting him into a pit full of venomous snakes.
 Among the organizers were at least some of the brothers: Ivar the Boneless, Ubba, Halfdan, Björn Ironside, Hvitserk, and Sigurd Snake-in-the-Eye, all of whom are known as historical figures, save the slightly more dubious Hvitserk.
 Ivar the Boneless was the leader of the Great Heathen Army from 865 to 870, but he disappears from English historical accounts after 870.
 The Anglo-Saxon chronicler Æthelweard records Ivar's death as 870.
 Halfdan Ragnarsson became the leader of the Great Heathen Army in about 870 and he led it in an invasion of Wessex.
 A great number of Viking warriors arrived from Scandinavia, as part of the Great Summer Army, led by King Bagsecg of Denmark, bolstering the ranks of Halfdan's army.

 According to the Anglo-Saxon Chronicle, the Danes battled the West Saxons nine times, including the Battle of Ashdown on 8 January 871, where Bagsecg was killed.
 Halfdan accepted a truce from the future Alfred the Great, newly crowned king of Wessex.
-After Bagsecg's death Halfdan was the only remaining king of the invading host.
+After Bagsecg's death, Halfdan was the only remaining king of the invading host.
 He may also have been a King of part of Denmark (Jutland?), since a co-ruler Halfdan is mentioned in Frankish sources in 873.
 According to late sagas Björn Ironside became King of Sweden and Uppsala, although this presents chronological inconsistencies.
 Björn had two sons, Erik and Refil Björnsson.
 His son Erik became the next king of Sweden, and was succeeded in turn by Erik Refilsson, the son of Refil.
 Sigurd Snake-in-the-Eye is perhaps the same person as Sigfred, brother of Halfdan, who was king in Denmark together with Halfdan in 873.
 According to the sagas Sigurd became King of Zealand, Skåne and the lesser Danish Isles.
 Sigfred-Sigurd possibly succeeded his brother Halfdan as King of entire Denmark in about 877, and may be the Viking king Sigfred who was killed in West Francia in 887.

+Ragnar's historical relevance

+Conquest and raids

+Ragnar Lodbrok is famously associated with several daring raids, including the Siege of Paris in 845 CE and expeditions in England.
+These raids encapsulate the Viking era's maritime prowess and opportunistic expansion.
+In the Saga of Ragnar Lothbrok the saga tells the different exploits and raids made by Ragnar as well as in the Annals of St. Bertin the author talks about the chieftain Reginherus or Ragnar's exploits and raiding in medieval Frankia.

+Symbol of Viking ambition

+The legends of Ragnar Lodbrok emphasize the Norse pursuit of glory, honor, and wealth.
+The stories of Ragnar's courage and cunning, including his use of a fleet of ships to breach Paris, reflect the strategic brilliance attributed to Viking leaders.